-Local Lit | August’s top literary happenings, workshops, and meetups
+Local Lit | August’s top tips for book lovers

 By Lou Fancher

 Isabel Allende and Michael Krasny | KQED Live | Aug.
 9

 It’s nearly impossible to imagine a more ideal pairing than when KQED presents award-winning author Isabel Allende in conversation with KQED host Michael Krasny.
 Allende is a literary icon and often recognized as “the world’s most widely read Spanish-language author.”
 Krasny is a literary heavyweight and especially agile as a broadcast host when it comes to springing an author he is interviewing into vibrant, never-heard-it-before territory.
 Among Allende’s 26 best-selling books are The House of Spirits, Daughter of Fortune, Island Beneath the Sea, and her recent novel, Violeta.
 Allende never fails to make her mark in print and in person as a powerful, international voice addressing human rights, feminism, politics, and dictatorship in her native Chile and in the US, and speaking with grace and eloquence about the craft of writing.
 Tickets for the in-person event sold out immediately, but livestream tickets remain available.